Wide Reads

 Why is King Lear considered a classic?

-King Lear by William Shakespeare is considered a classic because it offers timeless insights into personal growth.
+King Lear by William Shakespeare is considered a classic because it offers timeless insights into family dynamics and power & authority.
 Written in 1608, the book continues to be studied in schools and universities for its literary merit and enduring relevance to modern readers.

 How long does it take to read King Lear?